simonw/datasette/docs/cli-reference.rst

                                       the root user
       --get TEXT                      Run an HTTP GET request against this path, print results and exit
-      --version-note TEXT             Additional note to show on /-/versions --help-settings                 Show available settings
+      --token TEXT                    API token to send with --get requests --version-note TEXT             Additional note to show on /-/versions --help-settings                 Show available settings
       --pdb                           Launch debugger on any errors